1+1 (TV channel): History

+The channel started widescreen broadcasts on January 17, 2017.
+On September 18, 2019, the channel started broadcasting in HD.
+On August 24, 2020, the channel rebranded for its 25th anniversary.

-1+1 has recently become available on DIRECTV Stream and is broadcasting News from Ukraine throughout the day.
+1+1 became available on DIRECTV Stream in 2022 and is broadcasting News from Ukraine throughout the day.

 Programming and current schedule

 1+1 was the first TV project in Ukraine to start actively inviting popular TV stars and other celebrities to take part in their live shows.
 Since the start of Russia's 2022 invasion of Ukraine, 1+1 is participating in the United News telethon, and is not broadcasting any other programs.
-On December 25, 2022, 1+1 International, has been renamed to "1+1 Ukraine" to broadcast 1+1 entertainment content.
+On December 25, 2022, 1+1 International's license was used for a new Ukrainian service "1+1 Ukraine" to broadcast 1+1 entertainment content.

-The following is a list of most popular programmes offered to 1+1 viewers:
+The following is a list of the most popular programmes offered to 1+1 viewers:

 TSN

-Television Service of News (TSN) is a news service programme, which has been operating on the channel from the start, and even its presenters have mainly remained the same.
+Television Service of News (TSN) is a news service programme, which has been operating on the channel from the start, and its presenters have remained largely the same.
 Such names as Ala Mazur (on TSN since January 3, 1997; in 1996, 1998, 1999, and 2001 was awarded the best news presenter of the year), Ljudmyla Dobrovolska, Oles Tereshenko and some others are very familiar to those who live in Ukraine, and according to the research, these people have the highest level of trust among news viewers.
 The TSN series airs daily at 7:30 pm except Saturday.
 Oles Tereshenko leads the concluding TSN series of a day at midnight and a week as well every Sunday at 7:30 pm with the overview of political, social, and cultural life of Ukraine and the world.

 Breakfast with 1+1

-Working actively since 2002, Breakfast is the early morning programme, offering viewers a fun way to spend the morning.
-Originally, it was the Monday to Friday Breakfast, but since 2006 a weekend breakfast has been "cooked" as well, adding such activities to its "menu" as "Fitness", "Fashion Stuffs", "Relax!", and "Don't sleep and travel".
-The programme offers an interactive area on its website.
+Established in 2002, the program known as "Breakfast" has been in operation for several years, focusing on early morning content.
+Initially airing exclusively on weekdays, the show underwent expansion to encompass weekend editions starting in 2006.
+Over time, supplementary segments like "Fitness", "Fashion Insights", "Relaxation", and "Adventurous Journeys" were incorporated into the program's schedule.
+The show includes an interactive component.

 The Voice of Ukraine

-A reality talent show.
-Holos Krainy is part of the international syndication The Voice based on the reality singing competition launched in the Netherlands as The Voice of Holland, created by Dutch television producer John de Mol.
+A reality talent show, "Holos Krainy", is part of the international syndication of "The Voice", originating from the Netherlands as "The Voice of Holland".
+This format, created by Dutch television producer John de Mol, revolves around a singing competition.

 Wife Swap

-Reality television programme, part of international syndication Wife Swap.
-Two families, usually from different social classes and lifestyles, swap wives/mothers – and sometimes husbands – for two weeks.
+A reality television program, "Wife Swap" is part of the international syndication.
+In this show, two families, often from contrasting social classes and lifestyles, exchange wives/mothers – and sometimes husbands – for a two-week period.

 Four Weddings

-Reality television programme, based on the UK version of the same name.
-Four brides attend each other's weddings and rate them on their Dress, Ceremony, Food and Reception out of thirty marks.
+Based on the UK version of the same name, "Four Weddings" is a reality TV program where four brides attend each other's weddings and rate various aspects such as Dress, Ceremony, Food, and Reception on a scale of thirty points.